 Pea protein is another plant-based alternative to whey protein.
-But whereas Soy protein could lower your Testosterone levels and as such is not popular with male lifters, Pea protein has no such problem.
+While soy protein could lower your testosterone levels and as such is not popular with male lifters, pea protein has no such problem.

 Which Type of Whey Protein Should You Buy?

 Well, whey protein hydrolysate will give you the best results, but unless you are a peak performance athlete pushing the boundaries on a daily basis it’s probably a bit overkill.

 A good whey protein concentrate or isolate will produce excellent results for the vast majority of people.

 If you have the money, go for a whey protein isolate because they have higher protein levels and are lower in simple carbs.